How to File Taxes on Sweepstakes Prizes in the United States

 Note that you pay taxes directly to the IRS, not to sweepstakes sponsors.
 One of the warning signs of sweepstakes scams is a request to pay taxes before you receive a prize.

 If you're spending money on stamps, envelopes, subscriptions to online sweepstakes sites, and so on, you might wonder whether you can deduct those expenses on your taxes.

 The answer is an unequivocal maybe.
 US tax law allows you to deduct the expenses you spend on a hobby from the income that you make with that hobby.
-So, if you are itemizing your taxes, you may be able to deduct expenses for postage, postcards, and sweepstakes newsletters from any winnings that you receive.
+So, if you're itemizing your taxes, you may be able to deduct expenses like postage, postcards, and sweepstakes newsletters from any winnings that you receive.

 Also, you need to keep good track of how you use the items you deduct.
 For example, if you buy $100 worth of stamps, you must be able to show that you spent all $100 on sweepstakes entries and none on bills or letters to your Aunt Bertha.

 Keeping your bills and receipts from all of your expenses is key to being able to show the IRS that your expenditures were legitimate.